istio/istio.io/_docs/tasks/metrics-logs.md

 logs for incoming requests based on attributes reported by Envoy.

 The `logName` parameter is used by Mixer to identify a logs stream.
-In this task, we used the log name (`combined_log`) to identify the log stream amidst the rest of the Mixer logging output.
+In this task, the log name `combined_log` was used to identify the log stream amidst the rest of the Mixer logging output.
 This name should be used to uniquely identify log streams to various logging backends.

 The `log` section of the rule describes the shape of the access log that Mixer will generate when the rule is applied.
-In this task, we used the pre-configured definition for an access log named `accesslog.combined`.
+In this task, the pre-configured definition for an access log named `accesslog.combined` was used.
 It is based on the well-known [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined).

 Access logs use a template to generate a plaintext log from a set of